alena-c/Cybersecurity/Unit 10/README.md

 Caught by the

 **Summary:** How did you find it?
 Which honeypot captured it?
 What does each malware do?

 It was captured by Dionaea.
-This malware is the SMBv1 server that allows remote attackers to obtain sensitive information from process memory via crafted packets, aka "Windows SMB Information Disclosure Vulnerability."
+This malware is a trojan that was used in WannaCry Ransomware.
+It's a SMBv1 server that allows remote attackers to obtain sensitive information from process memory via crafted packets, aka "Windows SMB Information Disclosure Vulnerability."

 MD5 Hash: 6567e663303386b7152d5fcab1f06cac

-SHA1 Hash: *Run `sha1sum` on the file and record the hash here.*
+SHA1 Hash: fc2ce59f87aa3688e20880d68b6bbb5cbffa2080

 <img src="x-malware.gif">

 ## Notes
 Describe any challenges encountered while doing the assignment.
+I also included the log of infected files (report_clamav_dionaea.txt), that was discovered with ClamAV